Coisotropic branes in symplectic manifolds: Introduction

 We ask whether this linear map is surjective in general.
 We show that the answer is negative, by characterizing explicitly the image of $ \Upsilon$ in the special case of codimension $1$ branes $N\times S^1$ mentioned above, see Proposition \ref{prop:notsurj}. \end{itemize} The relation between the two questions addressed in the items above is explained at the beginning of \S \ref{sec:infdefcoiso}: at least for codimension $1$ branes, the non-surjectivity of $\Upsilon$ implies that there is a \emph{smooth curve} of coisotropics that can not be lifted to a smooth curves of branes.

 \textbf{Notation:} Given a 2-form $B\in \Omega^2(Y)$, we abuse notation by denoting by the same symbol the induced bundle map $TY \to T^*Y, v\mapsto \iota_vB$.

-\textbf{Acknowledgements:} We thank Marco Gualtieri for crucial input he provided at the beginning of this project, and Melanie Bertelson, Alberto Cattaneo, Hudson Lima, Karandeep Singh for useful discussions and observations.
+\textbf{Acknowledgements:} We thank Marco Gualtieri for crucial input he provided at the beginning of this project, and Melanie Bertelson, Alberto Cattaneo, Hudson Lima, Karandeep Singh and Konstantin Wernli for useful discussions and observations. {We thank the referees for their constructive comments and suggestions.}

 We thank the University of Zurich for hospitality during a research visit in the framework of a UZH Global Strategy and Partnerships Funding Scheme grant.
 C.K-L. acknowledges support by the FWO Junior Postdoctoral Fellowship 1263121N and Marie Skłodowska-Curie Fellowship 887857 under the European Union's Horizon 2020 research framework.
-M.Z. acknowledges partial support by the FWO and FNRS under EOS projects G0H4518N and G0I2222N, by FWO project G0B3523N, and by Methusalem grant METH/21/03 - long term structural funding of the Flemish Government (Belgium).
+M.Z. acknowledges partial support by the FWO and FNRS under EOS projects G0H4518N and G0I2222N, by FWO projects G0B3523N and G014726N, and by Methusalem grant METH/21/03 - long term structural funding of the Flemish Government (Belgium).